 Who is a cosigner?

 A cosigner is a person who would share the responsibility of paying back the loans with you.
-So, in case you are not able to make payments at any time, your cosigner would be legally responsible for making payments on your behalf.
+So, in case you have applied for the loan and are not able to make payments at any time, your cosigner would be legally responsible for making payments on your behalf.

 Your cosigner could be your parents, a trusted family member or a friend with a good credit score and stable employment history.